chrisgrieser/nvim-rulebook/README.md

 ## Supported sources
 You easily add a custom source via the [plugin configuration](#configuration).
-Though, please consider making a PR to add support for a source if it is missing.
+However, please consider making a PR to add support for a source if it is missing.

 [Rule data for built-in support of linters and formatters](./lua/rulebook/data)